How Hungary's government shaped public media to its mould

 The OSCE's media freedom representative, Dunja Mijatovic, told Reuters there was still "cause for great concern.
 That's what I still think.
 If left unchanged (the media laws package) could seriously restrict media pluralism in the long term."

-In July 2013 the European Parliament adopted a resolution saying it was concerned that Hungary's public service broadcasting was controlled by a centralised system that took decisions without public scrutiny.
-Hungary's government called the resolution an "unfair political judgement".
+In July 2013 the European Parliament adopted a resolution saying it was concerned that Hungary's public service broadcasting was controlled by a centralized system that took decisions without public scrutiny.
+Hungary's government called the resolution an "unfair political judgment".

 CHANGES